 Then Peter began to speak: “I now realize how true it is that God does not show favoritism but accepts men from every nation who fear him and do what is right.”
 (Acts 10:34,35)

 Now, if Christ comes to one such person of integrity, and the person rejects Christ, then he cannot enter the Kingdom of God no matter how fine an individual he or she is.
-My guess is that there are many such instances, because people of integrity often have a strong will.
+My guess is that there are many such instances, because people of integrity often have strong wills.

 The horrible error of current Christian teaching is that God does not care how we behave because we are “saved” (whatever that means) by a sovereign act of God when we “accept Christ.”
-Any professor of sociology would predict that such teaching would result in moral chaos—and so it has.
+Any professor of sociology would predict that such teaching would result in moral chaos — and so it has.

 We have substituted belief about Christ in place of obeying His commands and those of His Apostles.
 We are not taught to look to Christ for His help in overcoming our sins and self-will.
 Thus we are attempting to clothe ourselves in rags.
 And these rags are spotted with sin.

 If we do not keep washing our robes in the blood of the Lamb by confessing and turning away from our sins when they are pointed out to us, our robe soon becomes dirty.
-If we continue like this and do not repent, in the Day of Resurrection we shall be clothed with corruption.
+If we continue like this and do not repent, in the Day of Resurrection, we shall be clothed with corruption.
 We have sown corruption and we shall reap corruption in our resurrection body.

 Meanwhile we groan, longing to be clothed with our heavenly dwelling, because when we are clothed, we will not be found naked.
 (II Corinthians 5:23)